Batman and Robin appears in 3120 issues.

-Catwoman, the costumed alias persona of Selina Kyle, is a cat burglar with an on-again, off-again, romantic relationship with Batman.
+Catwoman is a fictional character originating from DC Comics.
+Under the costumed alias of Catwoman, Selina Kyle, is a cat burglar with an on-again, off-again, romantic relationship with Batman.
 She is shown as a woman who is very strong-willed, independent and morally dubious.

 Two people have taken up the mantle of the Cavalier.
 The first being a superhero and the other being a villain.